Bornean bristlehead

 The Bornean bristlehead (Pityriasis gymnocephala), also variously known as the bristled shrike, bald-headed crow or the bald-headed wood-shrike, is the only member of the passerine family Pityriasidae and genus Pityriasis.
-It is an enigmatic and uncommon species of the rainforest canopy of the island of Borneo, to which it is endemic.
+This enigmatic and vulnerable species is endemic to the southeast Asian island of Borneo, where it lives in small groups in the rainforest canopy.

 Taxonomy

 The relationships of this species have been controversial.
 At times it has been placed in the Prionopidae, the Cracticidae, the Artamidae or the Corvidae.
 A more recent suggestion has been to include it in the Tephrodornithidae, a new family that includes Hemipus and Tephrodornis.